murad-aust/Volunteer-Network-Client/README.md

 * React router for routing
 * Implemented Firebase Authentication for user’s registration and Login
 * Context API for handle Data
-* Firebase and Heroku for hosting website
+* Firebase and Heroku to host the website